Oil steady on signs of output cuts but demand concerns weigh

 LONDON (Reuters) - Oil prices were steady on Tuesday amid signs that producers are cutting output as promised while traders awaited more clarity on the demand picture as some countries ease out of lockdowns.

-The July contract, which was trading at vastly higher volumes, was up one cent at $31.75 a barrel.
+The July contract , which was trading at vastly higher volumes, was up 7 cents at $31.72 a barrel.

 “A powerful cocktail made of bullish ingredients have been supporting the oil market for a month ...
 Demand is improving, supply is decreasing,” said oil broker PVM’s Tamas Varga.